Scolnik House of the Depression Era

 The Scolnik House of the Depression Era is CLOSED for the season.
 See you next year!

-The Scolnik House tells the story of common families living in Muskegon during the Great Depression.
+The Scolnik House tells the story of common families living in downtown Muskegon during the Great Depression.
 The house has undergone an extensive renovation and tells the story of common families living during the Great Depression.

 Renovations include period appropriate carpet, paint and linoleum covered floors, period appropriate wallpaper, furniture in a variety of styles, and radios on each floor to play music from the era.